TechnoGate/contao/README.md

 Finally The [Rails Core Team](http://rubyonrails.org/core) and the entire Ruby community which are simply **awesome**.

+## TODO

+* The `contao` folder is a mess and can become a lot messier pretty quickly so we need to extract each extension into it's folder (make it modularized)
+* Add Capistrano tasks for Starting/Stopping/Reloading Nginx
+* Add Capistrano support for Apache
+* The install password should be different for each website and the developer should be able to modify it, Basically the install password in `~/.contao/config.yml` should be stored in clear-text (or encrypted but decryptable), and once we generate a new project we should generate a new salt, store it in an initializer, generate the install password and store it in an initializer as well
+* A new rake task should be created to help the user easly modify the install password
+* The **encryption_key** should be generated for each project and not stored in the `~/.contao/config.yml`
+* The assets takes a considerably amount of time to be uploaded, specially if you have many images, we should compress the entire folder, upload it and then extract it on the server, as it would be much faster to upload one file.

 ## License

 ### This code is free to use under the terms of the MIT license.